Markovian stochastic approximation with expanding projections: Application: Particle independent Metropolis--Hastings expectation maximisation

 We use the following projection sequences to control the sufficient statistic

-with the constants $\underline{c}=0.1 m_\theta$, $\bar{c}_1 = 10 m_\theta$, $\underline{\epsilon}=\bar{\epsilon} = 0.1$ and $\bar{c}_2 = 1$, where $m_\theta \defeq n\exp\big(\frac{\sigma^2}{2(1-\rho^2)}\big)$ is the prior expectation of the sufficient statistic.
+with the constants $\underline{c}=0.1 m_\theta$, $\bar{c}_1 = 10 m_\theta$, $\underline{\epsilon}=\bar{\epsilon} = 0.1$ and $\bar{c}_2 = 1$, where $m_\theta:=n\exp (\frac{\sigma^2}{2(1-\rho^2)} )$ is the prior expectation of the sufficient statistic.
 The step size sequence parameters are $c_\gamma=6$, $c_p = 3$ and $\gamma_\eta=\gamma_p = 0.35$.
-The number of particles is set to $N=1\mathord{,}000$.
+The number of particles is set to $N=1000$.

-Figure \ref{fig:trajectories} shows the trajectories of the estimates $\hat{\alpha}(\theta_i)$ for $10\mathord{,}000$ iterations of the algorithm starting from three different initial values $\hat{\alpha}_0 \in\{0,2,4\}$.
+Figure~\ref{fig:trajectories} shows the trajectories of the estimates $\hat{\alpha}(\theta_i)$ for $10\mathord{,}000$ iterations of the algorithm starting from three different initial values $\hat{\alpha}_0 \in\{0,2,4\}$.
 The final values of the estimates $\hat{\alpha}$ are within 2.10--2.16.
 The average acceptance rate during the runs varied between 46--72\%.

-Notice the unstable initial behaviour of the estimates in Figure \ref{fig:trajectories}, which is controlled by the projections.
+Notice the unstable initial behaviour of the estimates in Figure~\ref{fig:trajectories}, which is controlled by the projections. \begin{appendix}